aadm/voi/README.md

 # VoI fiddler

-Simple app to study prior vs posterior probabilities dependent on specificity and sensitivity for VoI (Value of Information) analysis.
+Simple app to see how posterior probability changes with variations in prior probability, specificity and sensitivity, designed for VoI (Value of Information) analysis.

 ## Run the app